 ARTICLE VI.
 Officers and Board of Directors

-2. PRESIDENT-ELECT.
-The President-Elect shall have the power to perform the duties of the President in the President’s absence.
-At the conclusion of the President-Elect’s term, s/he shall assume the duties of the President.
-During his or her term, the President-Elect shall serve as Section editor on the Program Committee of the American Anthropological Association.
+2.c.
+PRESIDENT-ELECT.
+The President-Elect shall serve a two-year term alongside the President, and shall have the power to perform the duties of the President in the President’s absence.
+At the conclusion of the President-Elect’s term, he/she/they shall assume the duties of the President.
+During his/her/their term, the President-Elect shall serve as Section Editor on the Program Committee of the American Anthropological Association.

-3. SECRETARY.
+- SECRETARY.
 The Secretary shall have general charge of the minutes, transactions, and other reports of the Council.
 The Secretary shall also be responsible for collecting and depositing the archival records of the Section following policies approved by the Board.
 The Secretary, working with the President, shall be responsible for posting and circulating changes to the CMA Leadership Handbook on an annual basis.
-The Secretary shall be responsible for the CMA column in Anthropology News.
+The Secretary shall be responsible for CMA’s contributions to Anthropology News.

-4. TREASURER.
-The Treasurer shall be responsible for the administration of the finances of the Section subject to budgetary and other policies approved by the Board of Directors and by the Association.
-The Treasurer sha1l submit a draft budget for the approval of the Board of Directors of the Council not less than ninety (90) days before the close of the fiscal year and shall present a complete financial statement at the Annual Meeting of the Council.
-The Treasurer shall receive all bills from the Officers and members of the Board, insure that they have the President’s approval, present them to the American Anthropological Association for payment, and provide follow-up as necessary to insure that all such bills are paid promptly.
+- TREASURER.
+The Treasurer shall be responsible for the administration of the finances of the Section, the Biennial Meeting, and the Journal, subject to budgetary and other policies approved by the Board of Directors and by the Association.
+The Treasurer shall submit a draft budget for the approval of the Board of Directors of the Council no less than ninety (90) days before the close of the fiscal year, and shall present a complete financial statement at the Annual Meeting of the Council.
+The Treasurer shall receive all bills from the Officers and members of the Board, ensure that they have the President’s approval, present them to the American Anthropological Association for payment, and provide follow-up as necessary to ensure that all such bills are paid promptly.

 ARTICLE VII.
 Annual Report